yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 {: .hands_on}

 The aligned polio genome is ready for further use.
 Before we continue with the primer design, we'll have a look at our output.
 First, giving the output a proper name will help handling numberous data in future.
 Secondly, sometimes it is helpfull to visualize the whole alignment or specific region of interests.
-If you want a visualization of the sequences, Galaxy has an interactive build-in function, which we are going to discover in the next Hands-on-box.
+If you want a visualization of the MSA, Galaxy has an interactive build-in function, which we are going to discover in the next Hands-on-box.

 > <hands-on-title>Visualize the multiple-sequence alignment</hands-on-title>
 >